Puppet-Finland/doc/README.md

 The *modulenaname::params* approach has several benefits:

   * It isolates operating system -specific information into a single class, making the rest of the Puppet code much cleaner.
-  * Trying to include the module on an unsupported operating system (see the "default" block) will result in failure instead of a misconfiguration.
+  * Trying to include the module on an unsupported operating system (see the "default" block) will result in clean, early failure instead of a misconfiguration or partial configuration.

 Conditionals in entrypoint class